-The 2019 Network Plan continues some of the changes begun in last year's plan, reflecting a shift in monitoring emphasis, with some pollutants becoming less of a concern and others becoming a higher priority.
+The 2021 Network Plan continues some of the changes begun in previous years' plans, reflecting a shift in monitoring emphasis, with some pollutants becoming less of a concern and others becoming a higher priority.
 Detailed explanations of these proposals can be found in the "Changes Proposed" sections for the individual pollutants.
-This plan includes proposals for the following changes:
+This plan includes a proposal for the following change: